 Do you want to have a chiller night?
 Do you want to dance your butt off on some elevated surfaces?
 Make sure you decide this before you get drunk so that there is no confusion.
 Decisions are important, people!

-Now, I’ll give you my list of preferred clubs in Barcelona.
-Some of them quite mainstream, some of them you will not see another foreigner.
+Now, I’ll give you my list of the best Barcelona Nightclubs.
+Some of them are quite mainstream, some of them you will not see another foreigner.

-Opium: Probably the most well known club in the city.
-Lots of study abroad aged kids.
-Big DJS on Wednesdays in summer.
+Beach clubs Opium Barcelona: Probably the most well-known nightclub in the city.
+Lots of students from abroad.
+Big DJs and a lot of electronic music on Wednesdays in summer.

 This is the place for people who like to be seen.
 Stilettos, designer labels, and bottles of champagne as big as you all form part of the posh vibe at this exclusive venue.

-Shoko: Shoko is located on the beachfront.
-This club is famous for their theme parties, and for hosting some of the most exclusive events in the city such as after parties for big concerts, international movie premiers, and more.
+Passeig Marítim, 38 Shoko: Shoko is located on the beachfront.
+This nightclub is famous for its theme parties, and for hosting some of the most exclusive events in the city such as after-parties for big concerts, international movie premiers, and more.

-The club has a Japanese theme, with bonsai and bamboo trees covering the club and themed decor taking the centerpiece.
+The club has a Japanese theme, with bonsai and bamboo trees covering it and themed decor taking the centerpiece.

-Bling Bling: My personal favorite out of the listed clubs.
-Bling Bling is a high profile club with a sleek and chic interior.
+Passeig Marítim, 36 Diagonal Clubs Bling Bling: My personal favorite out of the listed clubs.
+Bling Bling is a high-profile club with a sleek and chic interior.
 Think shiny.